 The following are intended as guidelines for users when planning their experiments.
 However, as most buffers do not contain precious components, we recommend bringing more buffer than you think you’ll need, for example taking the below numbers and adding 50%.
 You never know when you might want to change buffers and do one more run with a given sample, and have to equilibrate the column again.

 If you have precious components in your buffer, there are ways to reduce your buffer usage.
-Please contact a beamline scientist to discuss those situations.
+We have been able to run SEC-SAXS experiments with as little as ~40 mL of buffer.
+Please contact a beamline scientist to discuss these situations.

 Given the large volume of buffer required for experiments, many of BioCAT’s users find it convenient to bring 10x concentrated stocks of buffer and then dilute on-site.